Scary Kids Scaring Kids

-Scary Kids Scaring Kids (abbreviated SKSK) is an American post-hardcore band formed in Gilbert, Arizona, United States, in 2002.
+Scary Kids Scaring Kids (abbreviated SKSK) is an American post-hardcore band formed in Gilbert, Arizona in 2002.

 The band's name was taken from the Cap'n Jazz song of the same name.
 They released two studio albums The City Sleeps in Flames (2005) and the self-titled Scary Kids Scaring Kids (2007) with the late member and lead vocalist Tyson Stevens.
 The band disbanded following a farewell tour in 2010.
-In 2019, the group reunited for a 15-year anniversary reunion tour in January 2020 and have continued to tour and announced a new album for release in May 2022.
+In 2019, the group reunited and released their third studio album, Out of Light (2022).

 History

 2002–2005: Early years, After Dark and The City Sleeps In Flames

 The band – which originally was composed of Tyson Stevens on bass guitar and lead vocals (later to be strictly the vocalist/songwriter), guitarists Chad Crawford, DJ Wilson (later to switch to bass) and Steve Kirby, Pouyan Afkary on keyboards, and drummer Peter Costa – recorded their self-financed debut EP, After Dark, while they were still in Highland High School.
 The band graduated from Highland in 2003.
 After Dark was eventually re-released by Immortal Records in 2005.
-After nearly disbanding, they decided to pursue the band full-time, hosting nude carwashes and taking out loans to finance their tours.
+After nearly disbanding, they decided to pursue the band full-time.

 The band was then signed to Immortal Records, where they released their first album: The City Sleeps in Flames.
 The album was recorded during February and March 2005 with producer Brian McTernan, and released on June 28, 2005.